Paris Plages, July

 Jazz à la Villette

-The long-running Autumn Festival of arts (www.festival-automne.com), from mid-September to early January, incorporates painting, music, dance and theatre at venues throughout the city.
+The long-running Autumn Festival of arts (www.festival-automne.com), from mid-September to around early January, incorporates painting, music, dance and theatre at venues throughout the city.

 On one Saturday in mid-September, floats carrying musicians and DJs pump up the volume as they travel through the city's streets during the Techno Parade (www.technoparade.fr).